 Darren Brady Nelson is a dual citizen of the USA and Australia as well as being an Austrian School economist, conservative-libertarian and Christian.
 He was born and raised in Milwaukee Wisconsin but has spent the majority of his adult life in Brisbane Queensland.

-Darren is currently the economic policy adviser to Australian Senator Malcolm Roberts of Pauline Hanson’s One Nation party and on the advisory board of LibertyWorks.
+Darren is currently on the advisory board of LibertyWorks.
+Until recently, he was the economic policy adviser to Australian Senator Malcolm Roberts of Pauline Hanson’s One Nation party.
 Immediately prior to this, he was an economic policy adviser for the American Republican party presidential campaign of Donald Trump in Trump Tower in Midtown Manhattan.

 Darren graduated university (college) with a Bachelor of Economics with Honours (cum laude) from the Australian National University, majoring in economic history, as well as a Master of Commerce with Distinction (magna cum laude) from the University of New South Wales, majoring in business law.

 Darren’s career as an economist in the mid 1990s to early 2000s largely centred around National Competition Policy for the likes of New South Wales Treasury and the Queensland Competition Authority.
 His focus afterwards at Arthur Andersen and as a sole trader economist throughout the rest of the 2000s has been mainly on the applied economics of infrastructure and utilities regulation and pricing.
 This included two years in the UK and half-a-year in NZ.